 7) Lemon Bars

 Lemon bars are a small miracle: bright, tangy, and impossible to eat politely.
-The shortbread base is forgiving, and the filling is basically whisk-and-pour.
-They’re great for dads who don’t want dessert that tastes like a candy store.
-Also, powdered sugar on top makes you look more competent than you feel.
+The shortbread base is quite adaptable.
+For the filling,all you need to do is whisk the ingredients together and pour.
+They are great for fathers who want a dessert that does not taste like a candy shop.
+Furthermore, the dusting of powdered sugar makes you look more competent than you really are.

 8) Banana Pudding Cups